 The boxes below provide a general description of the editing process in the correct order.
 Of course, the writing comes first and for that you may need a writing coach to help develop your concept.
-If you have completed substantial work on your manuscript, the brief descriptions below may help you determine what part of the editing process you require.
+The brief descriptions below may help you determine what part of the editing process you require for your manuscript.

 - Sharpening content into a focused thesis (eliminating distracting secondary themes)

 - Reorganizing the whole if necessary to ensure continuity, clarity, and a fluid narrative arc

 - Restructuring paragraphs and chapters to improve cadence and enhance the reader experience

 - Adding or deleting headings

 - Identifying areas that need reduction or expansion

 - Generating a comprehensive overview of manuscript areas that need attention

 - Offering guidance in creating the perfect title.

 Line (stylistic/substantive) editing enhances the writing to ensure target audiences receive the intended message in the required style.